 Shortlisted candidates will be invited to attend a short interview with the Wattle Fellowship selection committee consisting of program staff, a University of Melbourne expert and external practitioner.
 This interview, along with the submitted information will be assessed across the four selection criteria.

-Note that we are committed to creating a diverse cohort, so we encourage people from all backgrounds to apply.
+Note that we are committed to creating a diverse cohort, so we encourage people from all backgrounds and levels of experience to apply.

 Commitment to sustainability